Integrate into Your Own Custom GPT

 </Steps>

-* **Auto-load memories** at the start of conversations
+* Load memories at the start of a conversation

-* **Search through memories** to find relevant information
+* Search memories to find what is relevant

 <CardGroup cols={2}>